kerenzhou062/PEALS/README.md

 MeRIP-seq stands for methylated RNA immunoprecipitation sequencing, which is the most popular method for detection of post-transcriptional RNA modifications.
 Here, we presented the **P**-based **E**nhancement **A**nalysis Pipe**L**ine for MeRIP-**S**eq (PEALS), for identifying enriched methylation regions.
 PEALS is designed for capturing the enriched methylated regions from MeRIP-seq, where IP signals are significantly over the input signals.
-Unlike other tools, PEALS not only can detect the peaks across the exons, but also can detect
+Unlike other tools, PEALS not only can detect the peaks located across the exons, but also can detect peaks located in introns.
+It will be very usefull to detect the methylated peaks in caRNAs, primary transcripts, etc. After peak detections, PEALS wrap DESeq2 framework to estimate the enrichment and their significance.
+When detecting the differentially methylated (DM) peaks, PEALS use complex strategies to normalized the reads count under different conditions to avoid over-normalization.

 ## Install